tombenj/recent-posts-widget-extended/readme.txt

 Your theme needs to support Post Thumbnail, please go to http://codex.wordpress.org/Post_Thumbnails to read more info and how to activate it in your theme.

 = How to add custom style? =
-First, please uncheck the **Use Default Style** option then place the css code below in the Custom CSS box, then you can customize it to fit your needs
+First, please uncheck the **Use Default Style** option then place the css code below on the Additional CSS panel on Customizer, then you can customize it to fit your needs
 `
 .rpwe-block ul {
 	list-style: none !important;